erikweiand/cg-hair-surface-models/README.md

 Tribology Group, Imperial College London
 erik.weiand19@imperial.ac.uk

 This repository contains the relevant files for studying wetting and surface structure of the 18-MEA monolayer on hair by means of coarse-grained molecular simulations (CGMD) in LAMMPS.
-The corresponding publication preprint can be found at [ChemRxiv](https://doi.org/10.26434/chemrxiv-2021-7jpc1 "ChemRxiv") (last updated 2022/01/24).
+The corresponding Soft Matter paper can be found at [https://doi.org/10.1039/D1SM01720A](https://doi.org/10.1039/D1SM01720A "https://doi.org/10.1039/D1SM01720A") (last updated 2022/02/04).
 Please cite this repository using the following DOI:

 [![DOI](https://zenodo.org/badge/421338855.svg)](https://zenodo.org/badge/latestdoi/421338855)